Forever Faster from day one

 I had the luck to spend the week on sales tour with Pelé, so I got to know him a little - that guy always kept his cool.Mr PUMA Helmut Fischer

 PUMA-partnered athletes Mary Peters, Great Britain (pentathlon), John Akii-Bua, Uganda (400m hurdles), Randy Williams, USA (long jump) and Klaus Wolfermann, West-Germany (javelin) all win gold medals at the Olympic Games in Munich.

-The 80’s are dominated by the tennis boom, triggered by the then 17-year-old Boris Becker and his spectacular victory in Wimbledon in 1985.
-As the youngest, first unseeded and first German player, he wins the tournament, all whilst wearing PUMA shoes and sporting a PUMA racket.
-Becker is one of the first players to adopt a mid-top shoe.
-He works closely with PUMA to develop his signature model which prevents ankle turning, therefore encouraging more risk-taking on the court.
+Acing the GameThe 80’s are dominated by the tennis boom, triggered by the then 17-year-old Boris Becker and his spectacular victory in Wimbledon in 1985.
+For Becker, it's a whole serving of firsts: the youngest, first unseeded, first German player to win the competition.
+Constant companions: PUMA shoes and a PUMA racket.
+He works closely with PUMA to develop his signature shoes, which prevents ankle turning, therefore encouraging more risk-taking on the court.

 PUMA KING player Lothar Matthäus leads Germany to the country’s World Cup title in Italy.
 The captain of the national team is also voted “European Footballer of the Year”, “World Footballer of the Year” and “World Athlete”.